 All VE Sessions Are Suspended Until Further Notice.

 The Kings County Radio Club meets on the first Wednesday of every month, currently on Zoom video conferencing.
-Our next General Meeting will be held April 7, 2021.
+Our next General Meeting will be held on May 5, 2021.
 Just send us an email with your email address, that you would like the invitation to be sent to.
 You do not have to be a member to attend our meetings.
 In fact, we urge those interested to drop in and join us for our monthly meeting.

 We offer a “pre-meeting” during the 7 PM to 8 PM portion, where we have arranged for an informal question and answer session.
 Both unlicensed, as well as license holders, may have questions, and our members will try our best to provide answers or at least sources of information for those requiring them.